tokamak-network/tokamak-thanos/op-challenger/README.md

 # op-challenger

-The `op-challenger` is a modular **op-stack** challenge agent written in golang for dispute games including, but not limited to,attestation games, fault games, and validity games.
+The `op-challenger` is a modular **op-stack** challenge agent written in golang for dispute games including, but not limited to, attestation games, fault games, and validity games.
 To learn more about dispute games, visit the [fault proof specs][proof-specs].